-1. Carbon Fiber is Not Pure Carbon
+1. Not Pure Carbon

 This isn’t the same as carbon nanotubes, which are exponentially more expensive and stronger than carbon fibers.
-Carbon nanotubes cannot be mass produced fast enough to become a viable material, but they used to say the same thing about carbon fiber.
+Carbon nanotubes cannot be mass-produced fast enough to become a viable material, but they used to say the same thing about carbon fiber.

-Technology continues to surprise us in scale and utility, the carbon fiber industry has plenty of room to grow in both respects.
+Technology continues to surprise us in scale and utility, the fiber industry has plenty of room to grow in both respects.

 2. Most Raw Carbon Comes Outsourced

-3. Carbon Is Stiff and Flexible
+3. Stiff and Flexible

 You get the best of both worlds when it comes to carbon fiber technology.
 This material can get made to be very stiff or very flexible.
 How carbon fiber gets weaved plays a part in its pliability.